Introduction

 Axis devices support the following SNMP protocols:

-SNMP v1: supported for legacy reasons only, should not be used.
+SNMP v1: supported for legacy reasons only, do not use.

-SNMP v2c: may be used on a protected network segment.
+SNMP v2c: can be used on a protected network segment.

 SNMP v3: recommended for monitoring purposes.

-Axis devices support monitoring MIB-II and AXIS Video MIB.
-AXIS Video MIB can be downloaded here: AXIS Video MIB.
+Axis devices also support monitoring MIB-II and Axis Video MIB.
+To download Axis Video MIB, see Axis Video MIB in AXIS OS Knowledge base.

-For more guidance on how to configure SNMP in AXIS OS, see SNMP (Simple Network Management Protocol).
+To learn more about how you configure SNMP in AXIS OS, see SNMP (Simple Network Management Protocol) in AXIS OS Knowledge base.

 AXIS OS version | Web interface configuration path |